open-telemetry/semantic-conventions/docs/messaging/messaging-metrics.md

 **[3] `messaging.consumer.group.name`:** Semantic conventions for individual messaging systems SHOULD document whether `messaging.consumer.group.name` is applicable and what it means in the context of that system.

 **[4] `messaging.destination.name`:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.
+If `messaging.destination.anonymous` or `messaging.destination.temporary` is set to true, `messaging.destination.name` SHOULD be set to `(temporary)`.

 **[5] `messaging.destination.name`:** if and only if `messaging.destination.name` is known to have low cardinality.
 Otherwise, `messaging.destination.template` MAY be populated.